mheland/claude-zsh-cli/README.md

-# claude-zsh-cli
+# CLI interface for Claude with Z Shell
 Claude AI with ZSH, call using `@ai Hello Claude!`

-Uses Claude Haiku for fast response.
+- Uses Claude Haiku for fast response.
+- Python3 for parsing the JSON response with fallback
+- `--debug` to see raw response

 ## Install jq for JSON parsing
 `sudo apt-get install jq`